Printfil Manual - How to merge logos and other background image files

 If the path is not specified, PRINTFIL will use the path of the ASCII print-job file (see the FileName setting of PRINTFIL.INI).
 In this way, a UNIX or LINUX application can create the file (for example) /usr/share/printfil/filexx.txt and write only "filexx.bmp" as background image.
 PRINTFIL on a Windows PC will search both files in the same directory (for example F:\PRINTFIL\FILEXX.*).

-If the specified BMP, WMF or EMF file is not found, no background will be included.
+If the specified background file is not found, or the Windows user running Printfil doesn't have read permission on it, no background will be included.

 FileName | Top | Left | Width | Height | FromPage | ToPage